mihonapp/website/website/src/docs/guides/reader-settings.md

 :::

 ### Show reading mode <Badge type="info" text="On" />
-Briefly show current mode when reader is opened
+Briefly show the current reading mode when the reader is opened.

 ### Show tap zones overlay <Badge type="info" text="Off" />
-Briefly shows an overlay for the currently enabled tap zones when reader is opened
+Briefly shows an overlay for the current tap zones when reader is opened.

 ### Animate page transitions <Badge type="info" text="On" />
 This setting applies a smooth transition when tapping to change page.